mastercomfig/mastercomfig/docs/os/linux.md

 !!! note
     This has nothing to do with mastercomfig. mastercomfig is safe, and will not get you VAC banned.

-Disabling the Steam runtime using through command line variables is not enough to use native libraries on TF2 as the TF2 launcher script shades in some libraries.
+The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the TF2 launcher script shades in some libraries.

 Go to `TF2_FOLDER/bin` and delete `libSDL2-2.0.so.0`, and `libtcmalloc_minimal.so.4`.